- 1 Article Summary: Moving back to the UK

 Moving back to the UK after living abroad is a significant transition that affects various aspects of your life, from personal and family matters to your financial strategy and legal status.
 Whether you are returning to reunite with family, pursue retirement or seek a more stable economic environment, coming home after years of living abroad requires careful financial planning.
 As a UK national, returning to the UK involves reassessing your tax situation, repatriating your assets, re-establishing fiscal residency and ensuring access to pensions and healthcare.

 This comprehensive guide is specifically designed to help British expats navigate the complex process of returning to the UK, providing you with essential insights on tax, pensions, wealth management and tax residency.
 Topics covered include the Statutory Residence Test (SRT), the split-year treatment, the repatriation of funds and how to approach pension transfers.
-Additionally, we will explore inheritance tax, the remittance basis and the nuances of fiscal residency status, ensuring that you are well-prepared for any potential challenges.
+Additionally, we will explore UK inheritance tax, the remittance basis and the nuances of fiscal residency status, ensuring that you are well-prepared for any potential challenges.

 Understanding the tax implications of returning to the UK is critical to avoid costly errors, especially regarding the Statutory Residence Test and the impact of the split-year treatment.
 With the right advice, you can optimise your return and ensure financial security.